CG33569/PREDICT/Terminal commands/README.md

 In case of error:
 * _Port not found_ : review the rules and UART-USB connection.
 * _Port denied_ : review the user access.
+* _Receiver did not reply correctly (expected 62 got 10)_ : this can happen with any other numbers for "expected" and "got".
+Once a c app has been successfully downloaded, the UART is usually no longer receptive to download apps.
+To fix this, re-plug the USB-UART to the laptop (maybe more than once).
+If after some tries, it still does not work, re-boot the FPGA and reload patmos and the app.
+* (After downloading process) _Exception Timeout_: problem with the bus wires.
+The laptop was able to communicate with the bus, but the info did not reach the board.
+Review the pins/cable adapter and re-boot the FPGA.
 * Other errors: maybe it's a hardware problem change cable or re-try with another board if the two previous points are OK.
+For more info, review the pins assignment and the corresponding manuals.